linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 If you already know the application name, you can locate it even faster by entering the keywords!

-1. In Launcher, type in a word such as "deepin" with keyboard.
+1. In Launcher, type in a word such as "deepin".
-2. System will automatically search for all applications which contain the keyword "deepin", and then display the searched result in Launcher.
+2. The system will automatically search for all applications which contain the keyword "deepin", and then display the searched result in Launcher.

 ![1|searchapp](jpg/searchapp.jpg)

 ### Set Shortcut
-Shortcut is an easy and convenient way to launch applications.
+The shortcut is an easy and convenient way to launch applications.

 #### Create Shortcut
-You can select to send the application to desktop or Dock to facilitate follow-up operations.
+You can send the application to desktop or dock to facilitate follow-up operations.

 1. In Launcher, move the mouse pointer over the application icon.
 2. Right click the icon, you can:
-   * Click on **Send to desktop** to create a shortcut on desktop.
+   * Click on **Send to desktop** to create a shortcut on the desktop.
    * Click on **Send to dock** to fix the application on Dock.
-   * Click on **Add to startup** to add the application to startup, it will automatically run when the computer boots.
+   * Click on **Add to startup** to add the application to the startup, it will automatically run when the computer boots.

 ![0|sendto](jpg/sendto.jpg)

 > ![notes](icon/notes.svg): You can drag the application icon from Launcher to Dock.
 But, you can not drag and drop the application while it is running.
 At this time you can right click the application icon on Dock and select **Dock** to fix.
 So that you can quickly open it next time.

 #### Delete Shortcut
-You can delete the application shortcut from desktop, Dock and so on.
+You can delete the application shortcut from the desktop, Dock and so on.

 1. In Launcher, move the mouse pointer over the application icon.
 2. Right click the icon, you can:
-   * Click on **Remove from desktop** to delete the shortcut on desktop.
+   * Click on **Remove from desktop** to delete the shortcut on the desktop.
    * Click on **Remove from dock** to remove the application fixed on Dock.
    * Click on **Remove from startup** to remove the application from startup.